Here is a video demonstration:

 8. Master Password and Other Passwords.

-Each Passcard (or any RoboForm file) is password-protected by its own password and this password is used as a key to encrypt and decrypt the passcard.
+Each Passcard (or any RoboForm file) is password-protected by its own password (one for all if you protect all your RoboForm User Data with one Master Password) and this password is used as a key to encrypt and decrypt the passcard.

 To reduce the number of passwords that you need to remember to just one, RoboForm forces you to use the same password for all RoboForm files.

-However, if you changed the Master Password in the past, or if you have imported Passcards from another computer then you might have Passcards protected by different master passwords.
+However, if you changed the Master Password in the past, or if you have imported Passcards from another computer then you might have some of Passcards protected by different master passwords.

-RoboForm caches two most recently entered password in memory.
+RoboForm caches most recently entered passwords in memory.

 9. Encryption Strength